robertseaton/os-blog/_posts/2011-11-28-second-week-of-plan-9.markdown

 Getting work done in Plan 9 requires a 3-button mouse.
 (Well, you can use shift+click as a poor man's third button, but a 3-button mouse is recommended.)
 Getting work done in Plan 9 requires using the mouse.
 Want to save a file in acme?
 Use the mouse.

-This requires a bit of getting used to and it's a far cry from my comfortable Linux desktop where using the mouse usage is entirely optional.
+This requires a bit of getting used to and it's a far cry from my comfortable Linux desktop where mouse usage is entirely optional.

 I don't know how I feel about Plan 9's mouse fetish.
 Whatever the designer's were attempting, it works okay, but I don't feel like there's any obvious win over "traditional" mouse-centric UIs (Windows or OS X) or something more keyboard-driven (emacs).